bugman1215/bugman1215.github.io/_pages/cv.md

 - Investigated the potential benefits of linearization in enhancing hardware resource sharing, particularly in environments with limited FPGA resources.
 - Explored how this approach could make it feasible to implement highly computational neural networks on small FPGA boards, providing a potential solution for resource-constrained hardware designs.

+### Research Assistant, Professor Jiancheng Ye, Cornell University (Remote)
+**Aug 2024 - Present**

+- Modify the MedSAM model by freezing the prompt encoder and focusing on training the image encoder and mask decoder for automatic segmentation of 3D medical images.
+This modification optimizes model performance while reducing computational overhead, enabling more efficient and accurate segmentation of anatomical structures from multi-organ CT datasets.

 ### Software Engineer Intern, VMware – Beijing, China
 **Aug 2022 – May 2023**